abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 > "In general, we can think of data as defined by some collection of selectors and constructors, together with specified conditions that these procedures must fulfill in order to be a valid representation." --- Harold Abelson, Gerald Jay Sussman, Julie Sussman - Structure and Interpretation of Computer Programs

-So, we already have some idea of what a type is: a type is a collection of terms, that is the source and target of *functions*.
+After exploring something so abstract, I think it's good to get our hands dirty with some more concrete.
+We already have some idea of what a type is: a type is a collection of terms, that is the source and target of *functions*.
 This definition may seem a bit vague, but it is trivial when we look at how types are defined in computer programming.

 ```
 class MyType<A> {